In addition to calculating your monthly subsidy on SAVE, this calculator will help you estimate monthly payments on the SAVE repayment plan.

 How is the SAVE Subsidy Calculated?

-This calculator works by first calculating an estimated SAVE payment and then comparing it to the expected monthly interest charges for the loans.
+This calculator estimates your SAVE payment and compares it to the expected monthly interest charges on your loans.

 To understand the basics of the SAVE subsidy, check out this article that explains how it works.